Klaven/marek-sh/content/posts/setting-up-hugo.md

 While you are at it you should donate too [letsencrypt.org](https://letsencrypt.org/donate/) as they will give  you a free certificate.

+After setting up netlify not only will you have an awesome static site, but each time you push to your master branch it will auto deploy!

 ## Conclusion